 On the other hand, it is quite conceivable, and also physically conceivable, that substances can be present in nature that one can never regard as the components of simple systems.
 This would be the case, e.g., when the internal friction of the substance in question, which is generally a function of the deformation velocity, does not converge to zero under quasi-static changes of state.
 The forces that produce the external work A would then no longer be comparable to the equilibrium forces; the external force A itself could not be represented with the help of a Pfaffian expression such as (12), and the quasi-static changes of state would ultimately not be reversible.
-Our theory, with nothing further, does not allow itself to carry over to the sort of systems that usually must likewise be the case in classical thermodynamics.
+Our theory cannot be carried over to such systems with no further assumptions, which must likewise be the case in classical thermodynamics.